lexsightllc/lousa-assurance/README.md

 ## Observability

-Structured logging is provided through `structlog`.
+Structured logging is provided through `lousa.logging`, which configures `structlog` with JSON output and automatic trace propagation.
 Downstream integrations should enrich context with request IDs, user identifiers (hashed/anonymized), and trace correlation metadata when embedding the library into services.

 ## License